WELCOME TO PACIFIC HOLISTIC’S REFLEXOLOGY PAGE: therapeutic SESSIONS, certification CLASSES – all levels and interesting articles on reflexology

 - re-balancing your energy and vitality – esp pre and post operations

 - improving muscle tone, skin challenges and rashes

-- providing relaxation of your muscles and reducing your tension and stress
+- providing relaxation for your muscles and reducing your tension and stress

 - stimulating and boosting your immune system

 - improving your body’s innate ability to do its own natural healing